shalper/content-docs/docs/playbooks/generic-polling.md

 title: Generic Polling
 ---

-When working with certain 3rd party products (detonation, scan, search, etc.) occasionally we'll find ourselves having to wait for a process to finish on the remote host before we can continue.
-In those cases, the playbook should stop and wait for the process to complete on the 3rd party product, and continue when it's done.
+When working with certain 3rd party products (detonation, scan, search, etc.) we'll occasionally find ourselves having to wait for a process to finish on the remote host before we can continue.
+In such cases, the playbook needs to stop and wait for the process to complete on the 3rd party product before it continues.

-We can't achieve via integrations or automations due to hardware limitations.
-One method for achieving this is using the `GenericPolling` playbook.
+Sometimes, this can't be achieved via integrations or automations due to hardware limitations.
+One method to overcome this limitation is to use the `GenericPolling` playbook.

 ## What it does
 The playbook periodically polls the status of a process being executed on a remote host, and when the host returns that the process execution is done, the playbook finishes execution.